LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Approach

 All the other datasets are also publicly available.
 We do not perform any processing of the raw data contained in them; we merely extract the relevant column and store it as a parquet file in our processing pipelines.

-The table also reports which segments we utilize out of each source dataset.
-For instance, although MSMARCO entails both queries and documents, we only utilize the raw text of the query strings to train our models.
+Our training data consists of both document and query segments.
+For documents, we utilize 3M samples from FineWeb \cite{fineweb} (sampled from the 10B tokens subsample), 900k samples from CC-News (100k random documents for each year between 2016 and 2024), 30k BERT tokens (representing each individual token from BERT's tokenizer~\citealp{bert_devlin} to allow for baseline alignment), and 800k entries from our \vocab~ dataset.
+For queries, we use 979k samples from Amazon QA~\cite{amazonqa}, 27k from \verb|LoTTE/pooled/| \cite{colbert_v2}, 502k from \verb|MSMARCO/train/| \cite{msmarco}, 272k from \verb|PubMedQA/pqa_artificial/| and \verb|PubMedQA/pqa_unlabeled/| \cite{pubmedqa}, and 73k from Trivia QA~\cite{triviaqa}.

 We stress the fact that although some of these datasets also entail judgments, we do not utilize them for training since they are not needed in the computation of the loss in Eq.~\eqref{eq:training_loss}.